My Workplace Accommodation Request Has Been Denied? Now What?!achkarlaw-admin

 How Does Undue Hardship Affect Me?

-- Medical notes from your physician
+- Medical notes from your physician.

-- Functional abilities forms, with input from your physician
+- Functional abilities forms with input from your physician.

 If you are an employee experiencing discrimination in your workplace or an accommodation request is denied by you employer, or an employer who is facing a human rights claim, our team of experienced employment lawyers at Achkar Law can help.
-Contact us by phone toll-free at 1 (800)771-7882 or email us at [email protected] and we would be happy to assist.